 A critical component of every dental clinic is utility room equipment, usually consisting of the dental air compressor and dental vacuum system that power your handpieces and remove saliva and other debris from the patient’s oral cavity while you work.

 Without this equipment, your practice is at a standstill, but because it is often out-of-sight and out-of-mind, maintaining it can be challenging.
-Check back soon for our maintenance guide for vacuums and compressors, which delves into why regular dental office equipment maintenance is so important and gives instructions for what to do and when to do it.
+Our maintenance guide for vacuums and compressors delves into why regular dental office equipment maintenance is so important and gives instructions for what to do and when to do it.

 DENTALEZ’s Aeras utility equipment takes much of the worry out of making sure your practice is up and running with Aeras smart technology for monitoring performance and diagnosing issues.